-Tap the three dots on the top right corner of the Camera View screen to open the overflow menu, which you can use to make important safety, control, camera, and transmission settings for your Mavic Mini, and view your aircraft information.
+Tap the three dots on the top right corner of the Camera View screen to open the overflow menu, which you can use to make important safety, control, camera, and transmission settings for your Mavic Mini or Mavic Air 2, and view your aircraft information.

 This menu allows you to update your home point, reset the gimbal, and connect to your aircraft.
 Setting the home point is vital so the aircraft knows precisely where to return to if it becomes disconnected from the remote controller while flying.

 You can also calibrate the compass and the inertial measurement unit (IMU).
 The IMU controls the speed and altitude of your aircraft.
-If your Mavic Mini seems to be drifting a lot by itself, calibrating the IMU may fix this issue.
+If your drone seems to be drifting a lot by itself, calibrating the IMU may fix this issue.

 Set important flight safety parameters such as the max flight distance and speed.